 At CCAHA, Minah is responsible for the conservation treatment of varieties of objects on paper and parchment.
 Among numerous projects, she has treated a pastel by Mary Cassatt; prints by Picasso, Matisse, Blake, and Warhol; a drawing by Modigliani; watercolors by Andrew Wyeth; a globe owned by Albert Einstein; illuminated manuscripts on parchment; Zuber wallpaper; and Asian materials such as Korean maps, ukiyo-e, scrolls, and screens.

-Her research interests include the history and scientific analysis of Asian paper and pigments.
-Some of the results of her research have been presented and published: “Permanence, Durability and Unique Properties of Hanji”, co-authored with Jesse Munn (AIC Book and Paper Anuual, 2005); “Korean Paper; Hanji Its History and Unique Properties” (Rosenbach Museum & Library, 2006) ; “Conservation of a Group of Early 19th Century Chinese Export Flora Paintings” (AIC annual meeting, 2007); “The History and Characteristics of Korean Books and Bookbinding” (Journal of the Institute of Conservation, U.K., 2009); and “Can West Meet East? – Different Approaches to Conservation of East Asian Art” (East Asian Art: Historic Context & Modern Preservation of Paper-Based Works, 2010).
+Her research focuses on the history and scientific analysis of Asian papers.
+Since 2011 She has taught a course, “Understanding Asian Papers and their Applications in Paper Conservation,” in the US, UK, Portugal, and Italy.
+Some of the results of her research have been presented and published: “Permanence, Durability and Unique Properties of Hanji”, co-authored with Jesse Munn (AIC Book and Paper Annual, 2005); “Conservation of a Group of Early 19th Century Chinese Export Flora Paintings” (AIC annual meeting, 2007); “The History and Characteristics of Korean Books and Bookbinding” (Journal of the Institute of Conservation, U.K., 2009); and “Evaluation of the Conservation Quality Eastern Papers regarding Materials and Papermaking Process” (Adapt and Evolve Conference, ICON Book and Paper Group, London, 2015).